Eagles of the Empire

 Eagles of the Empire is a series of historical military fiction novels written by Simon Scarrow.
-The series began in July 2000 with the publication of Under the Eagle, and as of March 2022 there have been 20 novels released in the series, with the 21st novel due in November 2022.
+The series began in July 2000 with the publication of Under the Eagle, and as of October 24, 2024 there have been 23 novels released in the series, with the 24th novel due in October 23, 2025.

 Eagles of the Empire takes place within the Roman Empire, beginning in AD 42 during the reign of Emperor Claudius.
 The books follow the lives of two officers in the Imperial Roman army, Quintus Licinius Cato and Lucius Cornelius Macro.
 The first book introduces Cato to the Roman army and then follows the development of the friendship and careers of the two soldiers.
 The series also features many historical figures and interweaves them into the fictional plots influenced by historical events.
 The characters Cato and Macro were additionally used in one book of the TimeRiders series, Gates of Rome (2012), where they served as supporting characters when the three protagonists travel back to Ancient Rome.
 Scarrow allowed his brother Alex to make use of the characters in his own novel.

 Locations

 The first book, Under the Eagle, concerns the induction of Cato, his transition from imperial slave to optio (junior officer) and the lifelong friendship he forges with Centurion Macro.

 The following four books are set in Britain, between the years AD 42 and 44 - detailing the Roman subjugation of the province alongside court intrigue that often leaves the protagonists in receipt of contempt from the Roman political class.

-The sixth book, The Eagle's Prophecy opens with the two on leave in the city of Rome, and detailed to carry out a pursuit of pirates operating in the Mediterranean.
+The sixth book, The Eagle's Prophecy, opens with the two on leave in the city of Rome and detailed to carry out a pursuit of pirates operating in the Mediterranean.

-The seventh and eighth books, The Eagle in the Sand and Centurion, take place in the Roman Empire's eastern provinces, Judea and Palmyra, respectively.
+The seventh and eighth books, The Eagle in the Sand and Centurion, take place in the Roman Empire's eastern provinces, Judaea and Palmyra respectively.
 While returning to Rome from Palmyra, the protagonists are shipwrecked on the island of Crete in The Gladiator, which leads to them being sent to Egypt in the tenth novel, The Legion.
-The eleventh novel, Praetorian is set in Rome, while the subsequent three books (The Blood Crows, Brothers in Blood and Britannia, all feature Macro and Cato's return to Britain.
+The eleventh novel, Praetorian, is set in Rome, whilst the subsequent three books (The Blood Crows, Brothers in Blood and Britannia, all feature Macro and Cato's return to Britain.

-The series, in its entirety, documents Macro and Cato's attempts to live a soldier's simple life, however, their effectiveness as soldiers and Cato's former connections to the Imperial Court make this difficult.
+The series, in its entirety, documents Macro and Cato's attempts to live a soldier's simple life.
+However their effectiveness as soldiers and Cato's former connections to the Imperial Court make this difficult.
 Through association with Cato, Macro also finds himself the object of the upper classes' intrigue and struggles for supremacy.
 The series also features Vespasian and Vitellius as supporting characters, during the formative years of their careers, and foreshadowing their future rivalry for the Imperial throne.